 Border control when traveling to Denmark from Sweden

-The Danish government have introduced temporary border control from Sweden to Denmark from the 12th of November 2019.
-The border controls will be introduced provisionally for six months.
+The Danish government have introduced temporary border control from Sweden to Denmark.

-The border controls will be conducted by the ferry in Rønne, Helsingær, Frederikshavn og Grenaa, as well as by the Øresund bridge and by the train from Sweden to Denmark.
-There vill be controls on all border crossings several times a week.
+The border controls will be conducted by the ferry in Rønne, Helsingør, Frederikshavn og Grenaa, as well as by the Øresund bridge and by the train from Sweden to Denmark.
+There will be controls on all border crossings several times a week.